Collection begins for annual school supply program - Urbana Daily Citizen

 More info: Call the church office at 653-4110 with questions.

-The 29th annual School Supplies for Kids program is now being organized by Messiah Lutheran Church at 1013 East Lawn Avenue in Urbana.
+The 29th annual School Supplies for Kids program is now being organized by Messiah Lutheran Church, located at 1013 East Lawn Avenue in Urbana.

 Over 730 Champaign County area children were helped last year thanks to the participation of the entire community, including businesses, individuals, organizations and churches.